Introduction.

 2. A brief overview of Olympus cameras

-Imagine that Canon launched the EOS 760D, Nikon the D7200, Sony the A7 II, Fuji the XT10, and Panasonic the G7 when Olympus launched the OMD EM5 MKII.
-Forum "experts" and reviewers raved about the Canon and Nikon DSLRs in 2015 because they had more megapixels, dual autofocus, and Live View.
-At the same time, Olympus unveiled its new Color and Creative Photography concept with the EM5 II.
-It took most competitors 8+ years to fully compete with the EM5 II...
+Imagine Canon introduced the EOS 760D, Nikon the D7200, Sony the A7 II, Fuji the XT10, Panasonic the G7, and Olympus the 2nd generation EM5 MKII.
+Forum "experts" and reviewers raved about Canon, Nikon, and Sony's bigger sensors, more megapixels, dual autofocus, and Live View.
+At the same time, Olympus introduced the next-level Color and Creative Photography concept with the EM5 II.
+It took most competitors at least 8 years to appreciate the significance of this introduction.

-I update my articles as I learn more about the Olympus Color and Creative Photography strategy.
-This includes technical updates, general information, and more about the Olympus Live MOS sensor.
-Did you know Olympus identified and perfected new technologies up to a decade before its competitors introduced anything similar?
-The Olympus version of IBIS is an excellent example of this...
+I update my articles as I learn more about this Color and Creative Photography concept from Olympus.
+This includes technical updates, general info, and more about Olympus Live MOS sensors.
+Did you know that Olympus identified and perfected new technologies up to a decade before its competitors introduced something similar?
+The Olympus version of stabilization (IBIS) is a great example...

 Olympus EM5 II with 60mm f2.8 macro lens - High-Resolution Mode, Color Creator, edited in Workspace.